 The possible uses are endless, with the analysis also applying to hospital data, records of each patient, and medical imaging insights.
 With more data comes more tailored patient care and overall positive health experiences.

-The pharmaceutical industry is a key asset for the global economy’s growth and competitiveness.
+The pharmaceutical industry is a key asset to the global economy’s growth and competitiveness.
 In the high-technology sector, the pharma industry has the highest ratio of R&D investment to net sales and one of the highest added-value per person employed.

 New technological solutions were developed and are now available for pharma companies, shaping the trends for the near future.
 Technology is changing the industry landscape while adding valuable tools and resources for a seamless patient care journey.

 Big data collection is already taking place.
-Leading to a more tailored, patient-centric approach resultant from what are now more knowledgeable pharma companies.
+Leading to a more tailored, patient-centric approach resulting from what are now more knowledgeable pharma companies.
 With precision medicine becoming more and more a reality, technologies are indispensable and are benefiting both healthcare providers and patients.